PhysicalBit7/notes/docs/computer-networks/Chapter1.md

     - users are given a specific frequency on the media to operate within
     - <img src="{{site.baseurl}}/assets/computer-networks/FDM.png"  width="60%" height="30%">
   - _TDM_ - Time Division Multiplexing
-    - users are given a slice of time on a single frequency to operate
+    - users are given a slice of time on the entire bandwidth of the medium
     - <img src="{{site.baseurl}}/assets/computer-networks/TDM.png"  width="60%" height="30%">